 (Stafford, William.
 “Ask Me.”
 Ask Me: 100 Essential Poems of William Stafford.)

 Surely, we want to be in control and lead our lives the way we prefer.
 But, the very idea of shaping is incomplete if you ask me.
 We are not a piece of clay that needs molding or a rock requiring sculpting.
 Maybe, we are just a gift from the Universe, a tiny seed that’s waiting to be sprouted.
-Maybe, you just need a bit of nurturing, a bit of care and you’ll emerge as a tender sapling first and later a giant tree laden with fruits of love and kindness.
+Maybe, you just need a bit of nurturing, a bit of care, and you’ll emerge as a tender sapling first and later a giant tree laden with the fruit of love and kindness.
 After all, everything is already there in you just waiting to be discovered.

 The river of life flows independently of one’s preferences.
 Whether you flow, float, swim or sink, it’s your personal choice.
 At any rate, it’ll take you with it.